ClementH/GameOfLife/README.md

 Simple Game of life with Processing

+You can see a simplified JS version here : http://twib.it/gol

 1 ) You need to download Processing here : https://processing.org/download/

 2 ) The files need to be put in a folder named 'GameOfLife'.